 After widespread public protests calling for greater power sharing and an end to corruption swept Morocco in 2011, King Mohammed VI proposed a revised constitution that was approved by referendum.
 Subsequent early parliamentary elections brought to power a new governing coalition.
 Although the monarchy still controls the key levers of power, the new constitution expanded the parliament’s influence and made important commitments to gender parity in government.

 In 2015 and 2016, Morocco held elections for local and regional councils and Parliament respectively.
 As the first elections since the 2011 reforms, these contests served as an opportunity for Moroccan citizens to express their assessments of parties’ performance since the expansion of their governing responsibilities.
 These polls were also the first since Morocco’s passage of regionalization reforms, which devolved greater power and autonomy to local and regional authorities.
-Despite the heightened significance of these elections, voter turnout was only at 43% in the 2016 polls, lower than the 2011 levels, underscoring the widespread public disenchantment with politics and formal electoral processes.
-Increasingly, Moroccan citizens - particularly the country’s sizeable youth population - are resorting to informal outlets such as street protests or boycott efforts to express their socioeconomic grievances and political disillusionment.
+Despite the heightened significance of these elections, voter turnout was only at 43 percent in the 2016 polls, lower than the 2011 levels, underscoring the widespread public disenchantment with politics and formal electoral processes.
+Since 2016, Moroccan citizens - particularly the country’s sizeable youth population - have consistently resorted to informal outlets such as street protests or boycott efforts to express their socioeconomic grievances and political disillusionment.

 News and Publications